-Ellie Cohen, President and CEO of Point Blue Conservation Science since 1999, is a leader in catalyzing collaborative, nature-based solutions to climate change.
-She and Point Blue’s 140+ scientists work hand-in-hand with public and private resource managers on land and at sea to reduce the impacts of environmental change and promote climate-smart conservation for wildlife and people.
+Ellie Cohen, President and CEO of Point Blue Conservation Science since 1999, is a leader in catalyzing collaborative, nature-based solutions to climate change and environmental degradation.
+She and Point Blue’s 160+ scientists work hand-in-hand with public and private natural resource managers to reduce impacts of changes in climate, land use and the ocean, while testing climate-smart solutions for wildlife and people.

-Born and raised in Baltimore, Maryland, Ellie received her undergraduate degree with honors in Botany (focus on ecology) from Duke University.
+Born in Baltimore, Ellie received her undergraduate degree with honors in Botany from Duke University.
 Field studies in butterfly ecology brought her to California in 1979.
-She later received her Master in Public Policy degree from Harvard University's Kennedy School of Government, where she was honored with the Policy Analysis Exercise Award for highly distinguished performance and the first annual Robert F. Kennedy Public Service Award.
-In 2001, she was awarded a fellowship to Stanford University’s Executive Program for Non-profit Leaders at the Graduate School of Business.
+She later received her Master in Public Policy from Harvard University's Kennedy School of Government, where she was honored with the Policy Analysis Exercise Award for highly distinguished performance and the first annual Robert F. Kennedy Public Service Award.
+In 2001, she was awarded a fellowship to Stanford Graduate School of Business' Executive Program for Non-profit Leaders.

-Ellie was honored with the Bay Nature 2012 Local Environmental Hero Award for her climate change leadership.
-Read her interview with Bay Nature here.
-In 2009 she was named one of the "100 Women Taking the Lead to Save Our Planet" in the United States as part of National Women’s History Month, recognizing her contributions to catalyzing conservation solutions to the impacts of rapidly accelerating environmental change on nature.
+Ellie was honored with the Bay Nature 2012 Environmental Hero Award for her climate change leadership.
+In 2009, she was named one of "100 Women Taking the Lead to Save Our Planet" in the US (National Women's History Project).

 Ellie and her family live in San Anselmo, California with 2 kids, 2 dogs and 2 cats (indoor, of course!).
 They enjoy birding, hiking, biking, Broadway musicals, Dr. Who and baseball.